 BCN3D 3D printers at IED Fablab

-The main reason why IED decided to invest in BCN3D Printers for their FabLab was IDEX technology.
+The main reason IED decided to invest in BCN3D Printers for their FabLab was IDEX technology.
 IDEX is the most reliable and neat solution on the market when it comes to dual extrusion technology.
-This is because the two extruders work independently when printing water-soluble supports or multi-material parts.
-While one extruder is printing the second one is parked, preventing the drip of molten plastic into the part.
+This is due to the two extruders that work independently when printing water-soluble supports or multi-material parts.
+While one extruder is printing, the second one is parked, preventing the drip of molten plastic into the part.
 Conventional dual extrusion printers have both extruders together, which may result in filament threads left on the piece.

 IED, by using 3D printing technologies, clearly demonstrates how 3D printing can revolutionize students’ creative thinking.
-In case your university is interested in a 3D printer, you can learn more about how to choose the right 3D printer in this whitepaper.
+If your university is interested in investing in a 3D printer, learn more about how to choose the right one for you in this whitepaper.